Brading: Famous connections

-One of the town's claims to fame is that the boards used in churches all over the world to display hymn numbers were invented here by the Rev Legh Richmond, who was curate-in-charge of Brading and Yaverland 1757 to 1805, and a famous writer of inspirational evangelist pamphlets at that time.
+One of the town's claims to fame is that the boards used in churches all over the world to display hymn numbers were invented here by the Rev Legh Richmond, who was curate-in-charge of Brading and Yaverland 1757 to 1805, and a famous writer of inspirational evangelical pamphlets at that time.

-'Little' Jane Squibb A devout young Christian girl who attended the Reverend's weekly Sunday school at St Mary's Church, Brading.
+'Little' Jane Squibb, a devout young Christian girl who attended the Reverend's weekly Sunday school at St Mary's Church, Brading.
 Her story is told in Rev Legh Richmond's Annals Of The Poor, under 'The Young Cottager'.
-She succumbed to the disease, Tuberculosis known in those days as Consumption, on January 30, 1799.
+She succumbed to the disease tuberculosis, known in those days as consumption, on 30 January 1799.
 Her death affected Rev Legh greatly.
 Her grave can be found in St Mary's Churchyard, Brading & her cottage in The Mall, Brading.

 Brading, fictionalised as "Barling", is the central location of Maxwell Gray's 1899 novel The House of Hidden Treasure.

 The Victorian diarist Francis Kilvert visited Brading on the day of John Oglander's funeral and recorded details of his visit to Brading in his diary.